garrandall/popular-music-data/tracks/i-am-not-my-hair-india-arie.md

 Is that India.Arie?
 What happened to her hair?
-Ha ha ha ha ha Dat dad a dat da  Dad a ooh
+Ha ha ha ha ha Dat dad a dat da  Dad a oh

 Little girl with the press and curl